ayamadori/OpenWithMaps/README.md

 Open with Maps
 ==============

-A simple complement(helper) for Windows Maps app.
+A simple complement(helper) for the Windows Maps app.
 https://www.microsoft.com/ja-jp/store/apps/open-with-maps/9nblggh6jz60

+## Feature
+- Open URL of map service (ex.
+Place, Search, Route of Google Maps) in the Maps app via [Share] menu
+- Open text or page title as search in the Maps app via [Share] menu
+- Open KML/KMZ file (ex. exported from Google My Maps) as collection in the Maps app

-## Supported URL of Map service
+## Supported URL of map service
 - Google Maps
 - Bing Maps
 - Yahoo!
 Maps (Japan)